 1. AutoCAD LT

-Since 1982, AutoCAD has continuously remained at the top of best softwares to know.
+Since 1982, AutoCAD LT has continuously remained at the top of best softwares to know.
 This software is perfect for landscape design professionals with a universal range of applications, from large commercial landscape projects to luxury residential projects.

 AutoCAD’s interface is completely customizable allowing the designer to control the presentation of the drawing.
 This allows designers’ designs to be easily distinguishable when compared to competitors in the field.
 Inside AutoCAD LT, you can add your own branded logo, your own plant symbols and your own pen settings, to name a few.